auerswal/pubcloud2020/ex1-reqs/README.md

-A possible use for an EC2 instance would be hosting the content management system in the cloud, but starting the instance only when needed instead of always running it.
+A possible use for an EC2 instance would be hosting the content management system in the cloud, but starting the instance only when needed instead of always running it, to avoid gratuitous expenses.
 The content could be stored using a DBaaS offering, allowing to create an EC2 instance on-demand from a pre-built image.
 The equivalent of a Chromebook might then suffice for content creators.